 - If you are running in Client or WAN Mode continue with Step 5 otherwise skip to Step 6.

-- Connect an Ethernet cable from your device to the device you are using to communicate over the internet and power up the IoT Edge Router.
+- Connect an Ethernet cable from your IoT Edge Router to the device (typically a router or ethernet connection with DHCP server) you are using to communicate over the internet and power up the IoT Edge Router.

 - After 30 seconds, check the status LED to confirm it is solid orange in case of Client Mode and solid green for WAN Mode.
 The IoT Edge Router continuously checks for WAN Mode every 30 seconds.